Maharaniyon ki Chhatriyan- Jaipur’s distinct, offbeat place

 The architecture

-In about 280 years, 11 beautiful memorials have been erected at the site-dedicated to the spouses of various kings who have ruled over the city.
-So each chhatri or cenotaph is made of white marble or locally available yellow sandstone.
+Over the course of about 280 years, people erected 11 beautiful memorials here.
+This site honors the spouses of different kings who once ruled the city.
+Each chhatri or cenotaph is made of white marble or yellow sandstone found locally.
 The floral carvings on each structure signify feminine beauty.
-The ceiling of every chhatri has very interesting elements comprising circular rings of overlapping stones, with magnificent adornments hanging from the centers.
+Besides, the ceiling of every chhatri has interesting elements comprising circular rings of overlapping stones, with magnificent adornments hanging from the centers.

 Who’s who

-The first chhatri to be built here was in the early 1740s, for one of the three queens of Maharaja Sawai Jai Singh II.
-Another prominent monument is the well-proportioned chhatri commissioned by Maharaja Sawai Madho Singh II for his Jadaun Maharani.
-This pavilion has elaborate carvings that display the status of the primary queen to whom he was most attached.
+The first chhatri built here was in the early 1740s.
+It was for one of the three queens of Maharaja Sawai Jai Singh II.
+Another important monument is the chhatri dedicated to Jadaun Maharani.
+Maharaja Sawai Madho Singh II had commissioned this well-proportioned chhatri.
+Furthermore, this pavilion has elaborate carvings that display the status of the primary queen to whom he was the most attached.

 The latest addition to this site was in 2009, after the demise of Maharani Gayatri Devi, the third spouse of Maharaja Sawai Man Singh II.
 In addition, the placement of her cenotaph alongside those of the first and second wives of the king, speaks volumes of their closeness in real life.
 Besides, Rajmata Gayatri Devi was the most recognized name of the royal family.